Executive Coaching or Leadership Coaching: Which One is Right for Me?

 Selecting the Right Coach

-To find the right coach for your needs, consider what you want coaching on.
+To find the right professional coaching for your needs, consider what you want coaching on.

 If you’re looking for help with a career transition, seek out a life or leadership coach who specializes in this area.
 If you aspire to be a better parent, a life coach with expertise in parenting could be beneficial.